Cyber-Gen/cv-feedback-OpenAI/README.md

     python cv-feedback.py
     ```

-3. The program will read the job posting and resume, send them to the OpenAI API, and write the recommendations to the `recommendations.txt` file (or whatever file name you specified in the `config.ini` file).
+3. The program will read the job posting and resume, send them to the OpenAI, and write the recommendations to the `recommendations.txt` file (or whatever file name you specified in the `config.ini` file).

 ## Output